ACyphus/JSONbin/README.md

 JSONbin: JSON Document Formatting & Sharing
 ===================

 Chrome extension for formatting/pretty-printing and sharing JSON documents in the browser.
-The one-click share allows you to Forked from https://github.com/callumlocke/json-formatter
+The one-click share allows you to collaborate using the HTTP request and response details, powered by [Runscope](https://www.runscope.com/docs/sharing).

+Forked from https://github.com/callumlocke/json-formatter

 Features